IceBerge421/markdown-cv/index.md

 Interviewed as subject expert by journalists from *PBS Frontline* and *The Washington Post* on Discord, gaming culture, and platform dynamics.
 (July, 2023).

 `2022`
-Nicholson School of Media Today.
+Nicholson School of Media.
 (September, 2022).
-Featured in spotlight article "UCF student designs video games to combat lack of queer representation".[http://www.nicholsonstudentmedia.com/life/ucf-student-designs-video-games-to-combat-lack-of-queer-representation/article_ba337dfe-361b-11ed-b263-87e91d6770af.html](http://www.nicholsonstudentmedia.com/life/ucf-student-designs-video-games-to-combat-lack-of-queer-representation/article_ba337dfe-361b-11ed-b263-87e91d6770af.html)
+Featured in spotlight article "UCF student designs video games to combat lack of queer representation". [http://www.nicholsonstudentmedia.com/life/ucf-student-designs-video-games-to-combat-lack-of-queer-representation/article_ba337dfe-361b-11ed-b263-87e91d6770af.html](http://www.nicholsonstudentmedia.com/life/ucf-student-designs-video-games-to-combat-lack-of-queer-representation/article_ba337dfe-361b-11ed-b263-87e91d6770af.html)

 `2022`
 Kotaku.
 (June, 2022).
 Interviewed as an expert for "Online Voice Chat Is Often A Sexist Nightmare (But It Doesn't Have To Be)". [https://kotaku.com/discord-voice-chat-anxiety-harassment-girl-gamers-1849016726](https://kotaku.com/discord-voice-chat-anxiety-harassment-girl-gamers-1849016726)